rdawson46/got/README.md

 * nest models
     * one for a file tree
     * one for showing git 'status'
+    * create a help menu, opened by ?
 * find/create way to use git
 * create tests